giokok-test/simulate-rl/README.md

 The environment stores several statistics for each episode.
-When an episode finishes the ``info`` dictionary returned from ``env.step`` contains the closest pursuer--evader distance, number of steps and outcome (capture, evader reaching the target, separation exceeding a multiple of the starting distance (controlled by `separation_cutoff_factor` in `config.yaml`) or timeout).
+When an episode finishes the ``info`` dictionary returned from ``env.step`` contains the closest pursuer--evader distance, number of steps and outcome (capture, evader reaching the target while airborne, separation exceeding a multiple of the starting distance (controlled by `separation_cutoff_factor` in `config.yaml`) or timeout).
 The evaluation helpers in the training scripts print the average minimum distance and episode length during periodic evaluations.